kimjoar/writings/integration-tests.md

 Integration testing Backbone.js
 ===============================

-Throuhout my last project we had an interesting approach to testing our JavaScript code.
+Throughout my last project we had an interesting approach to testing our JavaScript code.
 Instead of unit testing each and every bit of our application, we mocked out Ajax requests and tested that the application worked end-to-end.
 Of course, for complex methods we also wrote unit